Xomiash/Vplayer/README.md

 Just download the latest release, open it up in Unity and plop the Vplayer prefab down, it should just work.

 ##### No videos are playing?:
-Ensure you YouTube-DL is upto date, this is the cause of 99% of video player issues in Unity.Vplayer is a much more simplified version of Hangout-Player and only has the following features:
+Ensure you YouTube-DL is upto date, this is the cause of 99% of video player issues in Unity.

+##### I still having issues using the player?:
+Open up an issue ticket, I will try to help!